Krish-Patell/Rock-Paper-scissors/README.md

-This is my first game project
+This is my first game Project